yongkangc/sql-check-constraint-compiler/README.md

   --help  Show this message and exit.
   --translate TEXT  Translate existing CHECK constraints into triggers and
                     stored functions.
-  --test_performance TEXT  Run performance tests on the translated constraints.
+  --performance  Run performance tests on the last translated constraints.

 ```